mnylc/mnylc.github.io/pages/services/hlsp.md

 - Yeshiva University/Albert Einstein College of Medicine, D. Samuel Gottesman Library

 ## Contact Information
-For information on joining HLSP or for questions related to any of our grant programs, please contact Kyle Brown, [kbrown@metro.org](mailto:nreid@metro.org).
+For information on joining HLSP or for questions related to any of our grant programs, please contact Timothy Johnson, [tjohnson@metro.org](mailto:tjohnson@metro.org).